CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 This is similar to, if not slightly better than our baseline implementation (and approxiamtely true for all other data distributions in our results).

-However, our `unordered_set` implementation scales far better than the baseline as we wide our data distributions.
+However, our `unordered_set` implementation scales *far* better than the baseline as we widen our data distributions.

 Here are the results if we fix the size of the vector to 2^12:

 ```txt
 ------------------------------------------------------------